Research Associate III

 are seeking an individual with a strong background in molecular biology and

-of vaccine immunogenicity.
-The aim of
+area of vaccine immunogenicity.
+The aim

-assessment of antibody responses to HPV and conduct high throughput
+for assessment of antibody responses to HPV and conduct high throughput

 immunogenicity testing of vaccines in the context of clinical trials.